ArpadGBondor/50_Projects_In_50_Days-19_Theme_Clock/README.md

 ## Udemy - 50 Projects In 50 Days - HTML, CSS & JavaScript
 ### Section 20: Day 19 - Theme Clock

-My solution automatically set's dark theme based on the browser's preferences, and the arms of the clock only spin once in 12 hours, when the time changes from '11:59:59' to '00:00:00'.
+My solution automatically loads the previously loaded theme.
+If there's no previous setting then it sets dark theme based on the browser's preferences.

-Update:
+The transition that animates the movement of the arms is turned off for 1 second every timewhen the time changes from '11:59:59' to '00:00:00'.
+The arms of the clock are not spinning anymore.

-I added clock face marks.
+I also added clock face.